apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 -  scale.retry: How many times to attempt the scaling operation.
 Default = 2.

-Along with these global configurations following are the options that needs to be enabled to make a VM dynamically scalable
+Along with these global configurations, the following options need to be enabled to make a VM dynamically scalable

 -  Template from which VM is created needs to have Xen tools (for XenServer hosts) or VMware Tools (for VMware hosts) and it should have 'Dynamically Scalable'